 It takes work to keep our thinking where it should be.
-A lot of work and most of us don’t like that kind of work.
+A lot of work and most of us don’t like this kind of work.
 It’s easier to plod through life not thinking about our thinking.
-It’s almost like thinking about our thinking hurts our brain.
+It’s almost as if thinking about our thinking hurts our brain.

-The truth is thinking about our thinking with the purpose of being deliberate in our thinking uses up a heck of a lot of energy.
-Caloric energy.
-Our brain is quite a greedy organ and just like going for a run or riding a bike, our brain burns up alot of extra calories and our brain doesn’t like to do that.
+The truth is thinking about our thinking with the purpose of being deliberate uses up a heck of a lot of energy; caloric energy.
+Our brain is quite a greedy organ and just like going for a run, or riding a bike, our brain burns alot of calories, but our brain doesn’t like to do this.

-Our brain has a great big job to do and it will work hard to quickly develop habit and routine around as much of our life as possible because it is an efficient way to get things done while conserving energy.
-Habit and routine require little think time and therefore little energy and our brain being such a conservationist, likes it that way.
+Our brain has a great big job to do and it will work hard to quickly develop habit and routine around as much of our life as possible because this is an efficient way to get things done while conserving energy.
+Habit and routine require little think time and therefore little energy expenditure, and our brain being such a conservationist, likes it this way.

 So while our brain would seem lazy, it is in fact very efficient.

 Once created, habits are reinforced because the brain is unwilling to work hard to build a new habit.
 It wants to stick with the established habit because life is easier this way.
 This is why it’s hard to change habits.
 It’s true, old habits die hard.
 This is why we have a hard time changing our thinking.
 Firstly, it’s hard to recognize negative and faith-squelching thinking habits because so much of what we do is performed mindlessly, via routine, we are not thinking about it.
 We cannot recognize something we don’t think about.
 Second, if we recognize negative thinking, it’s easier to excuse it and set it aside.
 Remember, our brain wants to conserve energy, changing a habit requires work, this requires energy expenditure, our brains are great excuse makers.